RPasecky/RPasecky.github.io/_posts/2018-1-19-Playgrounds-with-CocoaPods.md

 markdown: redcarpet
 ---

-update 9
+Playgrounds are great, they allow you to tinker on new ideas much more naturally than the typical code -> compile -> repeat cycle.
+They give you real time feedback as to whether you're on the right path, or your code is behaving unexpectedly.
+I've used them in the past primarily to build stand-alone libraries ((See here)[https://github.com/dhmspector/ZeitSatTrack/blob/master/ZeitSatTrackLib/CelestialBody.swift]

+That being said, Playgrounds can be much more powerful when integrated inside of your project workspaces.
+One particular use case I've been interested in is using them to design complex queries using Google's new product: Firebase Firestore

 <img style="float: right;" src="../images/firestore.png">
-Playgrounds are an incredible tool for experimenting and and iterating on ideas in Swift.

-In the past I've primarily used them to build self-contained libraries ((See here)[https://github.com/dhmspector/ZeitSatTrack/blob/master/ZeitSatTrackLib/CelestialBody.swift].
-However, when it comes to using them on anything that requires dependencies, the path to success can get a bit muddled.

-Recently, however, I've been breaking ground on a new app for iOS using a firebase as a backend.
-After compiling one too many times while tinkering with queries, I realized that this might be a great opportunity to bring playgrounds into my project.
-The results we're pretty neat!
-The path to integrating Playgrounds into your project is surprisingly simple once you've done it once.
-Though not exactly fun to figure out for yourself.
-Hopefully this helps out anyone interested in using this powerful tool in your development.
+The path to integrating Playgrounds into your project is fairly complex, however it becomes fairly simple once you've done it once.
+The results are most definitely worth it.

 *Note: This tutorial is much more useful if you have a FireStore account of your own setup before starting.
 You can learn how to do that here.*